 Parts of the incinerated waste within Diab are connected to the waste from the balsa core production in Ecuador.
 Here, almost 100% of the waste from the different production steps is incinerated in a chimney at our local site and this is producing direct heat to operational processes.
-By this approach the production waste leaving this factory is as close to zero as you can get in reality.
+By this approach the production waste leaving this factory is very close to zero.